top of page

 In this example, the opening time is estimated at 0.0115 sec (blue arrows), which equals 1/87 sec.

-It is closer to 1/100 sec or 1/90 sec and this information can be useful when you use a modern and precise cell to measure the light in order to adjust your camera at best before taking your picture.
+It is closer to 1/100 sec or 1/90 sec i.e. a difference of +0.4 EV.
+This information can be useful when you use a modern and precise cell to measure the light in order to adjust your camera at best before taking your picture.

 Comments :